2020s

 Sam Loewe tackles and Josh Gasparini kicks

-High flying Matthias Rose (22) and Castan Racunica (15) on his return to the senior team
+High flying Mattias Rose (22) and Castan Racunica (15) on his return to the senior team

 Plenty of air time for Durras Seccull (14)